jrodr066/SentimentAnalysis/README.md

-# Natural Language Processing: Reddit Sentiment Analysis
+# NLP: Reddit Sentiment Analysis

 ## Detecting Stress on Text Using Bag of Words